yochaigal/cairn/wip/2e/dungeon-exploration.md

 **Konstin**: _"I'll check out the wooden **door**.
 What can you tell me about it?"_
 **Gar**: "_I'm going to get a better look at that **statue**.
 What can I learn without actually getting too close?"_

+> **Any character could have _asked_ about the sand and received the same answer as below, Leib just happened to roll his question into a larger search action.**

 **Warden**: _"Alright. "**Leib**, the white sand is grainy and quite odd, clearly not from any beach 'round these parts.
 It is bleached white in color, and kicking your foot at a small lump in the ground reveals a half-decayed human skull.
 You realize the **sand** is actually bone!"
 Meanwhile, the **rubble** looks extremely heavy, and difficult to move."_

-> **Any character could have _asked_ about the sand and received the same answer.
-Leib just happened to roll his question into a larger search action.
-The Warden then moves to describe another character's actions, as they are happening simultaneously.**
+>> **The Warden then moves to describe another character's actions, as they are happening simultaneously.**

 **Warden**: _"**Konstin**, the **door** is locked, ancient, and partly rotted.
 It bears a rusted iron lock.
 What do you do now?"_